 Bernardel therefore chose two trusted co-workers: Henri Français, who had joined Gand & Bernardel Frères in 1880; and Albert Caressa.
 Bernardel retired in 1901 and the new company of Caressa & Français was duly founded.

-Part 5, which concludes the series, follows the fortunes of the firm in the hands of Albert Caressa and Henri Français.
+Part 5, which concludes the series, follows the fortunes of the firm in the hands of Albert Caressa and Henri Français, and finally Emile Français.

 Gael Francais is Jacques Francais’s nephew, Emile Français’s grandson and Henri Français’s and Albert Caressa’s great-grandson.
 He is the last descendant of one of the most ancient lines of instrument makers in France, going back to 1612.